fliptopbox/titan/assets/law-of-titan.md

 _**DISCLAIMER** This material has been reproduced without consent.
 The original  game designers (Jason McAllister and David A. Trampier) are deceased, and the last known printer of the board-game (Valley Games) appears to no longer offer the product for sale.
 It is unclear who currently holds the copyright.
 This material has therefore been recreated in the public domain as a convenient common reference for the online community that continue to play **[TITAN](https://en.wikipedia.org/wiki/Titan\_\(board_game\))**, it is not for re-sale, or commercial consumption._

 _If you are the copyright holder, please accept my apologises and contact me and to have this material removed immediately.
-The graphical materials are rough facsimiles of the original art, symbolic representatives, of the original work ... there was only one David A Trampier, RIP_
+The graphical materials are rough facsimiles of the original art, symbolic representatives, of the original work, after all ... there was only one David A Trampier, RIP_

 ---